nxskok/program-objectives/README.md

   - `program-objectives.txt`: a sketch of some things students ought to be able to do by the end of their programs.
 Indented points are subpoints of main points (starting at the beginning of the line).
+    The points labelled Part A and Part B are dummy subpoints to show that you can go three levels deep.
   - `applied-minor-courses.txt`: a list of (our) courses in the Applied Minor program.